Lahur Talabani

-Lahur Talabani (لاهور تاڵەبانی; born 1975), also known as Lahur Sheikh Jangi Talabani (لاهور شێخ جەنگی تاڵەبانی) is an Iraqi politician, he was the Co-Leader of the Patriotic Union of Kurdistan, the former Director of the Zanyarî Agency and Director of the Counter Terrorism Group (CTG).
-Known commonly as Sheikh Lahur, Talabani was a leading figure in the fight against terror especially in the fight against the Islamic State.
-After losing a leadership battle and being ousted from the Patriotic Union of Kurdistan, Lahur proceeded to found his own party, the People's Front.
+Lahur Talabani (لاهور تاڵەبانی; born 1975), also known as Lahur Sheikh Jangi Talabani (لاهور شێخ جەنگی تاڵەبانی), and more commonly as Sheikh Lahur, is an Iraqi intelligence official and politician who has been a leading figure in the fight against terror, especially against the Islamic State.
+He was Director of the Counter Terrorism Group (CTG) of the Patriotic Union of Kurdistan (PUK) from 2002 to 2013, Director of the Zanyarî Agency from 2013, and co-leader of the PUK from 2020 to 2021.
+When ousted from the PUK after losing a leadership battle, Lahur founded his own party, the People's Front, in 2024.

-Political and military career

-With the support of the United States Military 10th Special Forces Group and the Central Intelligence Agency.
-Talabani continues to play an integral role in the fight against terrorism.
-Talabani is a well respected and distinguished figure in the Iraqi political, military and intelligence communities.
-A staunch ally of the United States and the West, Talabani continues to be an influential and crucial figure in the security and political fields in Middle East and the wider region.
-Having established strong foundations with key figures in Iraq, Talabani also maintains good relations with prominent Arab leaders and influential Western and Middle Eastern states.
-Since July 2021 there is a struggle over the leadership go the PUK, in which Bafel Talabani accuses Lahur of poisoning him while Lahur rejects such claims and calls for a resolution within the leadership council of the PUK.
+Career highlights

-Ansar al-Islam and Operation Viking Hammer
+2003 – Operation Viking Hammer

-In 2003 Talabani played a leading role in the decisive Operation Viking Hammer to oust the Ansar al-Islam terrorist organization, which was recognized as a major threat to Kurdistan's national security.
+In 2003, while director of the CTG, Talabani played a leading role in Operation Viking Hammer against the Ansar al-Islam terrorist organization, recognized as a major threat to Kurdistan's national security.
 The operation's success led to the permanent expulsion of Ansar al-Islam from the Kurdistan Region.

-Leadership battle in the PUK and split-off
+2017 – Leadership battle in the PUK

-After the founder and leader of the Patriotic Union of Kurdistan, Jalal Talabani, died in 2017, a struggle for the leadership of the party ignited between Jalal's son Bafel Talabani and Lahur Sheikh Jangi.
-On the PUK's fourth congress in December 2019, Sheikh Jangi received the most votes for the General Leadership Council.
-In a compromise, he and Bafel were proclaimed co-presidents.
-In July 2021, Bafel shut down a media outlet close to Sheikh Jangi and ousted several important commanders from the counter-terrorism and intelligence units of the PUK, who were seen as affiliates of him.
+In 2017, after the founder and leader of the Patriotic Union of Kurdistan, Jalal Talabani, died, a struggle for the leadership of the party ignited between Sheikh Lahur and Jalal's son Bafel Talabani.
+At the PUK's fourth congress in December 2019, Sheikh Lahur received the most votes for the General Leadership Council, and in a compromise, he and Bafel were proclaimed co-presidents.

+In July 2021, Bafel Talabani accused Sheikh Lahur of poisoning him.
+Sheikh Lahur rejected the claims and called for a resolution of their leadership dispute within the leadership council of the PUK.
+Instead, Bafel shut down a media outlet close to Sheikh Lahur and ousted several important commanders from the counter-terrorism and intelligence units of the PUK, who were seen as affiliates of his opponent.
 Shortly after, Bafel was declared the sole leader of the party.
-In November, Lahur Sheikh Jangi was expelled from the PUK along a few others and Bafel took full control over the party's finances.
-Sheikh Jangi filed a lawsuit against the expulsion.
-In February 2023, a court in Erbil ruled, that the ouster from the co-presidency contradicted PUK's internal regulation and reinstated him.
-A day after however, on February 21, the judicial authority on Iraqi elections in Baghdad declared Bafel Talabani the sole leader of the PUK.
+In November, Sheikh Lahur was expelled from the PUK along with some others and Bafel took full control of the party's finances.
+Sheikh Lahur filed a lawsuit against the expulsion.

+In February 2023, a court in Erbil ruled that the ouster of Sheikh Lahur from the co-presidency contradicted PUK's internal regulations and reinstated him.
+However, a day later on February 21 the judicial authority for Iraqi elections in Baghdad declared Bafel Talabani the sole leader of the PUK.